camunda/camunda-docs-cawemo/content/user-guide/diagrams.md

 Similar to the sharing link, a diagram can be included into HTML pages via an iframe tag.
 This tag can be copied from the sharing dialog via the embed button.

-For wiki systems like [Confluence](https://www.atlassian.com/software/confluence), we recommend using the HTML macro and to add the iframe tag from the sharing dialog.
+For wiki systems like [Confluence](https://www.atlassian.com/software/confluence), we recommend using the HTML macro and adding the iframe tag from the sharing dialog.
 This way, diagrams can be easily included in documentation pages.
 To adjust the dimensions of the diagram, the width and height values of the iframe tag can be modified.